-Over the counter, (OTC) drugs are available in the market that can be brought without the prescription.
+Over-the-counter, (OTC) drugs are available in the market that can be brought without the prescription.
 They help in cleaning and drying up of oily skin.
-They are present in many forms such as gels, creams and lotions.
-For the oily skin, an alcoholic base gels help in drying.
+They are present in many forms such as gels, creams, and lotions.
+For oily skin, alcoholic base gels help in drying.
 Some of the OTC drugs are as follows:

 • Resorcinol that removes blackheads and whiteheads.

 • Benzyl peroxide is antibacterial in action and slows the production of excess sebum.
-It sheds off the dead skin and clean the skin pores and don’t allow the bacteria to accumulate
+It sheds off the dead skin and cleans the skin pores and don’t allows the bacteria to accumulate

-• Azelaic Acid reduces inflammation by wiping away the free radicals and reduces bacteria growth.
+• Azelaic Acid reduces inflammation by wiping away the free radicals and reducing bacteria growth.
 It is indicated in melasma and acne spots

-• Tretinoin acts as peeling agent and increases the skin turn over
+• Tretinoin acts as a peeling agent and increases skin turn over

 Drugs for severe conditions

-They are employed by the dermatologists after doing deep analysis of your skin condition.
-Drugs that are given in critical conditions are oral and topical antibiotics, corticosteroid injections and isotretinoin.
+They are employed by dermatologists after doing a deep analysis of your skin condition.
+Drugs that are given in critical conditions are oral and topical antibiotics, corticosteroid injections, and isotretinoin.

 the skin pore blocking the activity of P.acne bacteria and reduce inflammation.
 Oral antibiotics are administered for six months

-• Oral contraceptives like Norgestimate and Ethinyl Estradiol decreases the raised androgen level in the body and combats the excessive production of sebum
+• Oral contraceptives like Norgestimate and Ethinyl Estradiol decrease the raised androgen level in the body and combat the excessive production of sebum

-• Retinoids like Isotretinoin helps in unblocking of pores and prevents the further acne formation.
+• Retinoids like Isotretinoin help in unblocking of pores and prevents the further acne formation.
 It is given in deep cystic acne or acne that doesn’t respond to the treatment.
-This drug causes some adverse effects, so there is a need of close monitoring by the skin specialist.
-Adapalene is a third generation retinoid is the approved USDA medicine for the treatment of mild to moderate acne
+This drug causes some adverse effects, so there is a need for close monitoring by the skin specialist.
+Adapalene is a third-generation retinoid and is the approved USDA medicine for the treatment of mild to moderate acne

-• Corticosteroid injection is given when there is bursting of acne that may result in scarring.
-It will lower the inflammation and speeds up healing process
+• Corticosteroid injection is given when there is a bursting of acne that may result in scarring.
+It will lower the inflammation and speed up the healing process

 Other treatment options: